More than 350 staff work for Centrepoint across the country, supporting homeless young people into a home and a job every day.

 The Downton Abbey star has supported Centrepoint since 2012 when he served fish and chips to our young people in Soho.

 Fara Williams is the lead ambassador of The Street Football Association.
 The England and Arsenal Ladies star experienced homelessness herself early in her professional career.
-As the most capped player in the history of English football, Fara is an inspiration to our players.
-She not only provides the perfect example of how high they can aim but also contributes to coaching and mentoring players at events like the Homeless World Cup.
+As the most capped player in the history of English football, Fara is an inspiration to Street Football Team England's players.
+She not only provides the perfect example of how high they can aim but also contributes to coaching and mentoring at events like the Homeless World Cup.

 Symon is Managing Director of the CEO and Board Services practice in the London office of Russell Reynolds Associates.
 Symon advises global corporations on Board recruitment, CEO succession planning, senior executive search and leadership evaluation.